 Black Coal Mining Industry Investigation

-Why we’re investigating casual black coal mining wages
+Why we investigated casual black coal mining wages

-• respond to allegations that there have been and are systematic underpayments in the industry sector
+• respond to allegations that there have been, and are, systematic underpayments in the industry

 • form an independent assessment of the nature, type and extent of any underpayments

-• inquire into the role and influence of labour hire providers in the sector
+• inquire into the role and influence of labour hire providers in the industry

 • assess the status of employees (casual and permanent)

-• identify the drivers of any non-compliance in the sector
+• identify the drivers of any non-compliance in the industry

 • address any non-compliance by taking compliance and enforcement action where we find workplace laws aren’t being followed.